mathurinm/libsvmdata/README.rst

 - LIBSVM (libsvm_)

-Currently supported datasets are in ``libsvmdata.SUPPORTED`` and can be displayed as:
+Currently supported datasets are in ``libsvmdata.supported`` and can be displayed as:

 ::